keyboardio/Kaleidoscope/plugins/Kaleidoscope-OneShotMetaKeys/README.md

 These are both `Key` values that can be used as entries in your sketch's keymap.

 Any keys made sticky in this way can be released just like OneShot modifier keys, by tapping them again to cancel the effect.
+You can also use the `EscapeOneShot` plugin to cancel sticky keys without having to remember them.

 ## The `OneShot_MetaStickyKey`